deepdewdeep/PhoneCameraShutter/README.md

 ## Circuit Design and Component Selection

 The circuit design of the Remote Mobile Camera Shutter combines efficiency, reliability, and low power consumption to deliver a compact and versatile solution for mobile photography enthusiasts.
-Here, we'll explore key components and design choices that make this project a reality.
+Here, I'll explore key components and design choices that make this project a reality.

 ### Power Supply with Li-Po Battery